cumulusmx/CumulusMX-DistributionFiles/interface/ai2/ReadMe.txt

 Data Log Editors
 ~~~~~~~~~~~~~~~~
 These now automatically collect the correct units for your station.
-You have to manually load the data for the selected period in the Data Log Viewer.
+You have to manually load the data for the selected period in the Extra Data Log Viewer.

+All units are now correctly collected and displayed except for any extra sensors for which only temperature and humidity units are available.
+You can edit the 'extradatalogeditor.html script to set the units required in the dedicated styles section before the body of the page.

 Settings
 ========